gmg300/progressive-budget/README.md

   ## Description
   A budget tracking app that allows users to record account deposits and withdrawals so that they can track their account balance and budget more effectively.
-Progressive Budget Tracker is a PWA(Progressive Web App) and features a web manifest, service worker and IndexedDB allowing app access and functionality outside of web browser even when offline.
+Progressive Budget Tracker is a PWA(Progressive Web App) and features a web manifest, service worker and IndexedDB allowing app access and functionality outside of the web browser and even when offline.

   ## Table of Contents